 Hot Weather Concreting

-During hot weather temperature and thermal conditions need to be constantly monitored to ensure proper concrete placement.
+During hot weather, temperature and thermal conditions need to be constantly monitored to ensure proper concrete placement.
 Project specifications outline the maximum allowable delivery and curing temperatures of your element.
 The purpose of limiting the maximum temperature is to ensure that the concrete has enough moisture for the hydration process.
-There are many temperature reduction precautions that can be taken to achieve optimal curing.
+To achieve optimal curing one can take many temperature reduction precautions.
 For example, adding ice and cooling aggregates to a batch.
 More information can be found in ACI 305.1-14 “Specification for Hot Weather Concreting”.

-During hot weather concreting, SmartRock provides added insight into the curing cycle of your element.
-With the ability to generate temperature data in real-time you can see how your concrete is curing.
+SmartRock provides added insight into the curing cycle of your element during hot weather concreting.
+With the ability to generate temperature data in real time you can see how your concrete is curing.
 This allows you to proactively determine if any cooling solutions are needed to control your concrete curing.

 Using Wireless Temperature Sensors Onsite